Compulsed/dale-repo/blog-frontend/README.md

 **TODO**

-- Errors in the UI
+- Include Errors in the UI
+- Friendly urls